 The Snack Shack is open 24 hours and offers complimentary coffee all the time.
 The same goes for soda.
 They are also eco-conscious, so no straws, paper cups, styrofoam, or plastic bottles.

 Amenities at the Highlander Hotel in Iowa City

 - Indoor Swimming Pool: The piece de resistance of the Highlander is the indoor pool area.
 Renovated last year, there is a huge vibrant mural on the wall and a balcony from the penthouse suite into the pool area.
 There is also a large hot tub, space and chairs for lounging, high top tables for eating, and garage doors that open up onto the courtyard.

 The Highlander Hotel has the largest indoor pool in the Iowa City area.
 If you are a family that loves to swim, this is the place to stay when you are visiting Iowa City!
 Your entire day can be spent playing in the swim area alone.
-And, on that note, The Highlander Hotel offers day passes, so if you live nearby you can still experience all the fun without an overnight stay.
-These are available in 4 hour time slots, and are great for family time or a birthday party idea!

 - Portable Record Players: Take a record player back to your room to listen to some vintage records that they have in the vinyl lending library in the lobby.
 The soundtrack for your stay can be any favorite album that is there.
 We saw the Beatles, Fleetwood Mac, Black Sabbath and tons more!

 - Fitness Room: equipment is available in the room just off of the pool.